‘Danger to life’ as Storm Eowyn approaches Ireland

 It is also likely to affect road, rail, air and ferry services.

-The Met Office said there is a chance that there could be some damage to buildings or that power lines may come down.
+The Met Office said there is a chance there could be some damage to buildings and power lines may come down.

-Earlier this month, tens of thousands of people were left without access to electricity and power amid a cold snap on the island of Ireland.
+Earlier this month, tens of thousands of people were left without electricity amid a cold snap on the island of Ireland.

 Plummeting temperatures and icy travel conditions resulted in transport disruption, the closure of some schools, and curtailment of certain healthcare services.